Steve Booras

 Stephen George Booras (April 29, 1948 – March 25, 2023) was an American professional football player who played for the Montreal Alouettes and Memphis Southmen.
 He won the Grey Cup with them in 1970.
-He previously played football at Colorado Mesa University.
+He previously played football at Mesa College—now known as Colorado Mesa University.

 He died on March 25, 2023, at the age of 74 from natural causes.